-Many people think that bounce rate and pogo sticking are the same thing, but they aren't.
-I like to think of pogo sticking as bounce rate's devious cousin; they are related, but bounce rate is the one that will get you in the most hot water with the Internet's version of your mom: Google.
+Many people think that bounce rate and pogo-sticking are the same thing, but they aren't.
+I like to think of pogo-sticking as bounce rate's devious cousin; they are related, but bounce rate is the one that will get you in the hottest water with the Internet's version of your mom: Google.

 Definitions of Bounce Rate and Pogo Sticking

-- Bounce rate: Bounce rate is defined as "the percentage of visitors who visit a single page on a website."
+Bounce rate is defined as "the percentage of visitors who visit a single page on a website."
 A high bounce rate isn't always bad, as it can mean that while the visitor didn't travel deeper into a site, he did spend some time on the page and get an answer to his question.
-He may have bookmarked the page, or shared it on Facebook, but since he didn't read more, it constitutes a bounce.
+He may have bookmarked the page or shared it on Facebook, but since he didn't read more, it constitutes a bounce.

-- Pogo sticking: Pogo sticking occurs when a user performs a search, clicks on a result, very quickly clicks back to the search result page, and clicks on a different result.
-This type of behavior is a direct result of immediate dissatisfaction in the search result, and—unlike bounce rate—pogo sticking is always a bad thing.
+Pogo sticking occurs when a user performs a search, clicks on a result, very quickly clicks back to the search result page, and clicks on a different result.
+This type of behavior is a direct result of immediate dissatisfaction in the search result, and—unlike bounce rate—pogo-sticking is always a bad thing.

 The Dangers of Pogo Sticking

 Google hates pogo sticking more than high bounce rates, as pogo-sticking happens within the first five seconds of viewing the page.
 This indicates that your website isn't doing a good enough job of answering the questions people are asking or that the page was so bad they didn't even bother reading its content.
 If you have a lot of people pogo-sticking on and off your site, Google will notice, and they will penalize you.